MikeOwino/GoogleFormFiller/README.md

 I created the script to get started with process automation.
 I do not encourage anyone to use it for swaying anonymous forms.

+### New to Beta 2.1
+- Filling Forms that use more than 1 page
+- Creating `.txt` logs instead of just console logs
+- Repeating an element multiple times using `Types.Repeat()`
+- Statistics after the script finished running

 # Requirements: <br/>
 - Node.js <br/>
 - Dependencies: <br/>